Gabriola Island Power and Sail Squadron Policy Manual

 3.11.1 is a member of the Squadron's Communications Committee

-3.11.2 has the responsibility of advertising and marketing the Squadron's course offerings throughout the Gabriola Island community by means of
+3.11.2 has the responsibility of advertising and marketing the Squadron's course offerings throughout the Gabriola Island community which may include

 (a) roadside sandwich boards